How to Hire a Magician for Your Fair or Festival

 - Apr 4

 Hiring a magician for your fair or festival is one of the most important entertainment decisions you will make.
 The right act stops foot traffic, builds crowds, and keeps visitors coming back year after year.
-The wrong act leaves empty seats and a lineup no one talks about.
-This guide covers exactly what to look for, what questions to ask, and how to make the right call before you sign a contract.
+The wrong act leaves empty seats and a lineup no one remembers.
+This guide covers exactly what to look for, how much it costs, what questions to ask, and how to make the right call before you sign a contract.

 Why Entertainment Makes or Breaks Your Fair

-Fair and festival organizers know this better than anyone — the entertainment lineup is the single biggest factor in whether crowds return the following year.
-A professional stage magic show does more than perform tricks.
-It creates a centerpiece experience that draws foot traffic, fills seats, and generates word-of-mouth long after the event ends.
+The entertainment lineup is the single biggest factor in whether fair crowds return the following year.
+A professional stage magic show does more than perform tricks — it creates a centrepiece experience that draws foot traffic, fills seats, and generates word-of-mouth long after the event ends.

 But not every act is built for the fair circuit.
 Hiring the wrong performer leads to low crowd engagement, technical problems, and a show that simply does not match the energy of your event.
 Getting this decision right from the start saves time, budget, and reputation.